West African Senior School Certificate Examination: Grading system

-It can be deduced from this table that the least obtainable passing grade is a C6 (regardless of the remarks).
-Candidates with a D7 and lower (especially in Mathematics and English language) are advised to retake the exam if they wish to pursue tertiary education in a degree-granting institution.
+The least obtainable passing grade is a C6 (despite what the remarks in the table say).
+Candidates with a D7 and lower, especially in Mathematics and English language, are advised to retake the exam if they wish to pursue tertiary education in a degree-granting institution.

 Official guidelines for university admission

 Candidates are advised that they will be required to satisfy not only the university's general entrance requirements but also the requirements of the particular faculty which they wish to enter and that these requirements vary considerably.
 Particulars of entrance requirements and exemption regulations may be obtained from the universities or professional bodies concerned.

 Nigeria

 Nigerian senior secondary school students can take either the WASSCE or the National Examination Council (NECO) exam.

 Students who choose to study in Nigerian universities are required to sit the Unified Tertiary Matriculation Examination (UTME), an entrance examination administered by the state-owned Joint Admissions and Matriculation Board (JAMB).